 Personal career highlights include: performing with the South African National Youth Jazz Band at the North Sea Jazz Festival in The Hague (2004); a multitude of national and international performances with Johnny Clegg, including the 2006 Soccer World Cup in Germany; touring USA and Canada and performing several gigs with Ladysmith Black Mambazo (2012); the Montreal Jazz Festival and the Edmonton Folk Festival in Canada (2012); meeting and performing for the Prince and Princess of Monaco at the Monaco Opera House (2012); 2007 Rugby World Cup in France; Nelson Mandela’s 46664 Concert at Ellis Park (2007); performed for an audience of over 100 000 people at the Festival Rhythm Africaine in Bastille, Paris for Bastille Day (2007); and Festival Paleo in Nyon, Switzerland (2010); the Johnny Clegg 30th Anniversary (2010); and the Johnny Clegg “Human” tours to Australasia, France, U.S.A. and Canada (2011 and 2012) and with the multi grammy-award winning Maria Schneider and Ensemble Denade at Victora Jazz Club in Oslo and the National Arts Festival in Grahamstown in 2015.

-In addition to his work as a session musician, Dan is currently a part-time lecturer at the South African College of Music at the University of Cape Town, where he teaches saxophone, Jazz Styles & Analysis, Improv 1, Jazz History 1 and Jazz Ensemble.
-Further more, he presents workshops at Jazz conferences and music stores, and does session work in Cape Town and Johannesburg.
+In addition to his work as a session musician, Dan lectured part-time at the South African College of Music at the University of Cape Town from 2009-2017, where he taught saxophone, Jazz Styles & Analysis, Improv, Jazz History and Jazz Ensemble.
+Furthermore, he presents workshops at jazz conferences and music stores, and does session work in Cape Town and Johannesburg.

 The diverse musical influences that Dan has experienced throughout his life, coupled with the extensive touring and exposure to global styles, reveal themselves in Dan’s unique, original compositions.